jsalexsandro/Fast/README.md

 ### How to test:
      Requirements: (G++,Python)
      For starters clone this repository
-     Run in the terminal "fast.py helllworld.fast"
+     Run in the terminal "fast.py helloworld.fast"
      If the program runs well
      You will have a "Hello World" in the Terminal